 Reasonable Accommodations Under California Law

 Under California law, a landlord must allow a tenant to make reasonable modifications at the tenant’s expense.
+Cal.
 Civil Code § 54.1.
 The landlord may require the tenant to restore the property to its original condition after move-out.
 Id.
 This applies to all units in California, except where a landlord rents out one room in their own single family home.